40843245/tool/project management/Github/intro.md

 ## intro
 In GitHub, one can manage repo which can contain files or project.

+For some differnces and limitations between GitHub and GitLab, see the table under [intro section in intro.md in GitLab](https://github.com/40843245/tool/blob/main/project%20management/GitLab/intro.md#intro)

 ## url
 I only discuss that the url in viewing mode.
 One can easily to observe format of url in editing mode.